QuantFace: Efficient Quantization for Face Restoration: Methods

-Under extremely low bit-width configurations, generative models face severe difficulty in producing viable outputs.
+Under extremely low bit-width configurations, face restoration models struggle to generate fine facial detail features.
 Incorporating a high-precision branch to mitigate quantization errors is a widely adopted strategy~\cite{li2025svdquant,He2023EfficientDM}.
 SVDQuant~\cite{li2025svdquant} shows that initializing these branches via singular value decomposition (SVD)~\cite{svd} has proven to be particularly effective.
 Inspired by SVDQuant, we use a low-rank branch initialized by SVD to reduce the quantization error.
 This can be formulated as follows~\cite{li2025svdquant}:

-where the SVD of $W=U\Sigma V$, the $r$ rank optimal solution is $L_1=U\Sigma_{:,:r},L_2=V_{:r,:}$.
+where the SVD of $W=U\Sigma V$, the $r$ rank optimal solution is $L_1=U\Sigma_{:,:r},L_2=V_{:r,:}$, and $R=W-L_1L_2$.
 However, most update rules for low-rank branches used in previous works are heuristic~\cite{li2025svdquant,guo2023lq}, and do not guarantee convergence.
 Meanwhile, existing approaches predominantly concentrate on minimizing per-layer quantization error and often neglect the final results.
 Moreover, previous studies~\cite{zhang2024qera,deng2023mixed} find that minimizing per-layer reconstruction error does not necessarily optimize the generation quality.
 We need a more suitable update scheme for the low-rank branches.

 To solve this problem, a straightforward alternative is Low-Rank Adaptation (LoRA)~\cite{hu2022lora}, a Parameter-Efficient Fine-Tuning method, to align the quantized model with the FP model.
 However, although this approach is effective, the resulting image quality remains unsatisfactory.
-Inspired by FBquant~\cite{liu2025fbquant}, we confirmed that training the SVD‑initialized low‑rank branch would regularize the model to not deviate too far from the original one.
-But meanwhile, this strong constraint impedes distillation from the FP model to the quantized model.
+Inspired by Fbquant~\cite{liu2025fbquant}, we confirmed that training the SVD‑initialized low‑rank branch would regularize the model to not deviate too far from the original one.
+Meanwhile, this strong constraint impedes distillation from the FP model to the quantized model.
 To remedy this problem, we introduce additional degrees of freedom into optimization.
-Therefore, we are able to conduct effective model fine-tuning.
+Therefore, we can conduct effective model fine-tuning.

 Specifically, we propose Quantization-Distillation Low-Rank Adaptation (QD-LoRA).
 We train two low-rank branches simultaneously, while maintaining an identical number of parameters with SVDQuant~\cite{li2025svdquant}.
 The first branch is initialized via SVD and constrained by the backbone weights during training.
 It is designed to prevent excessive deviation from the original parameters.
 The second branch utilizes standard LoRA initialization and is dedicated to distilling knowledge from the FP model to the quantized one.
 The inference procedure is formulated as follows: